divaprotocol/oracles/README.md

 ```

 ## DIVA whitelist
-To protect users from malicious pools, DIVA token holders will maintain a whitelist of trusted and credible data providers which users can reference at pool creation.
+To protect users from malicious pools, DIVA token holders will maintain a whitelist of trusted data providers along with the data feeds that they can provide whic users will be able to reference those at pool creation.
 Data providers and data feeds are added to the whitelist through a DIVA governance vote following a thorough due diligence process.

-* Data providers
-* Data feeds
-* Collateral tokens
+The whitelist also stores collateral tokens.
+Data providers are expected to report values for pools where those collateral tokens are used.
+For pools with non-whitelisted collateral tokens, whitelisted data providers are not expected to submit any values.
+This is to avoid that data providers are getting paid for their work with a worthless token.

 * DIVA whitelist contract addresses:
    * Ropsten: 0x50D327C638B09d0A434185d63E7193060E6271B2